Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson6.md

 `npm i your-module`

-Make an html file to test in browser 'example.html'.
+Make an HTML file to test in browser 'example.html'.

 Add the script tag.